inkoalawetrust/Smart-Marines/readme.md

   - Yellow
   - Orange
   - Pink
+  - Dark Green
   - Random (Randomly pick a color.)
+  - Default (Use the default shade of green.
+Similar to just leaving User_Color empty.)
+- Most of the marines' behaviour can be configured on a per actor basis using user variables.
 - Can have a randomized personality, that gives the marine a random armor color, different attention spans and chances to throw a grenade etc. Adding a custom value to a user variable prevents it from being randomied.
-(Unfinished)
-- Most of the marines' behaviour can be configured on a per actor basis using user variables.
-(Unfinished)
 - They also have a rifle that they sometimes drop, which you can pick up and use yourself.
   - The rifle fires at full auto, and needs reloading after firing 20 rounds, just like when the marines use them.
 You can reload before the magazine fully runs out too.
   - It also features animated digital sights complete with an animation for looking in and out of them, using the sights increased you accuracy as well.

-*Such as Imps and Pinkies, anything that is really weak (5 or less HP), won't even count as a kill for the marine, so they won't be dancing after killing 40 flies.

-## Potential future additions for the marines
-Note: Considering how much of a pain coding these marines to completion has been, I'll probably only do the first one.
-And someone else will have to go through the pain of coding the rest.
-If I can even finish the above list of features that is.

-- Add the StayOnLift and AvoidHazards flags to the marines.
-- Make them able to crouch across sectors with short ceilings, along with being able to crouch fire.
-I will not be able to do this though.
-- Give them some kind of cover system, that allows them to run to predetermined points in the map while fighting or running to reload.
-  - I would need to somehow implement an actual pathfinding system of some kind, or use code for such a thing made by someone else.
-Since these marines still ultimately use (Z)Doom's brain dead AI, meaning they basically just randomly move around.
-Hence for example, why they just randomly run around to get out of their targets' sight and reload, instead of actually mapping a path to a location where their target cannot see them, and run to it.
-  - As it stands currently, if I added a cover system with no pathfinding, it would suck because the marines wouldn't be able to actually go AROUND their cover and hide behind it, only go to its' general direction and then randomly move around, until MAYBE bypassing their own cover to go behind it.
+  - The rifle can be entirely disabled from dropping from dead marines, by enabling User_NoRifleDrop on the marine.

+More information, such as info on what all the user variables available on the marines are, and what they do.
+Can be found inside Document.txt

 ## Scrapped features

 - Swimming, the code and behavior for it is janky (Or rather, it was always more janky than the rest of my shit code from the very beginning.).
 Their water movement is just moving in a straight line, and on top of all that.
 I still have not been able to get any swimming sprites for the marine, so it still used the normal player moving animation as a placeholder.
 So the swimming behavior will be scraped entirely.
+- Taunting, I have had to rewrite this NPC 6 goddamn times, so I won't even bother readding this.
+Plus it looked kinda stupid anyway.

 # Note about the marines (January 25, 2021)